thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **NVD** - National Vulnerability Database.
 Superset of CVE that includes more information (like remediation instructions).
 - **OpenVAS** - Open source vulnerability scanner that split off the Nessus codebase when Nessus became a commercial software.
 - **PAN** - Not personal access network (unless it's used in that context) but stands for Privileged Access Management (solution).
 This is used for credentialed vulnerability scanning where the credentials are one time use.
 This ensure the credentials no longer work after some set of criteria, though this solution also usually costs some amount of money.
 If you can't use a PAN solution, you can also do a set time period where a scan happens.
+- **pfSense** - Open source firewall solution.
+You can add logging, normal firewall rules, etc.
 - **PUA** - Privileged User Agreement.
 Code of conduct for high privileged employees with access to sensitive data etc.
 - **Qualys** - Cloud-based vulnerability management software.
 With installed sensors on base machines.
 - **RBAC** - Role-Based Access Control.
 Resources are protected by ACLs, managed by administrators.
 Think Windows groups.
 - **Reaver** - Wireless tool to attack WPS enabled networks.
 Can potentially crack a WPS pin (which is 8 digits long) within hours as long as it's not rate-limited.
 - **Red Team** - The attackers or pentesters that try to offensively attack a system.
 Contrast with the blue team.
 - **RFC** - Request For Change.
 What is sounds like - a document that gives the reason for a change and how to implement that change.
+- **ROT** - Root of Trust.
+Crypto module (hardware) embedded into a computer system that can endorse trusted execution.
+Think TPM module in your computer.
 - **RPO** - Recovery Point Objective.
 Longest time an organization can tolerate lost data being recoverable.
 Ex. a database goes down, and new data isn't recorded for 12 hours.
 That 12 hours is the RPO, and is that tolerable to the organization?
 - **RSOI** - Return on Security Investment.
 By adding this security control, what's the expected return?
 This is a ratio.
 - **RTO** - Recovery Time Objective.
 The time between systems going down to when it can be up again.
 Ex, if live databases all go down, how long does it take for them to recover?